DomoApps/domo-phoenix/README.md

 ## Documentation

 This README provides a quick overview of how to use Phoenix.
 For more detailed information, please see the [Documentation](https://domoapps.github.io/domo-phoenix/).
+To quickly get up to speed on how to query data from Domo and chart with Phoenix, use the [StarterKit](https://github.com/DomoApps/StarterKit).

 ## Usage